FactorySimPy/FactorySimPy/docs/basic_components.md

 **Behavior**

 At the start of the simulation, the machine waits for `node_setup_time`.
 This is an initial, one-time wait time for setting up the node.
 This parameter is a constant delay specified as an integer or a float.
 During a simulation run, machine gets object from one of the in_edges.
 To choose an incoming edge, to pull the item from, the Machine utilises the strategy specified in the parameter `in_edge_selection`.
 Various options available are  "RANDOM", "FIRST", "LAST", "ROUND_ROBIN", "FIRST_AVAILABLE", etc. Similarly, to select and outgoing edge, to push the item to, Machine uses the method specified in `out_edge_selection` parameter.
 User can also provide a custom function to these parameters.
 If the function depends on any of the node attributes, users can pass `None` to these parameters at the time of node creation and later initilise the parameter with thea reference to the function or directly pass it at the time of creation.
 This is illustrated in the examples shown below.
 Machine picks an item and takes `processing_delay` amount of time to process the item and puts it inside the inbuiltstore.
 The capacity of this store can be specified in the parameter `store_capacity`.
 Machine can parallely process `work_capacity` number of items.
 But, if `work_capacity` > `store_capacity`, then `work_capacity` is set to `store_capacity`.
-During its operation, Machine transitions through the following states: "SETUP_STATE", "PROCESSING_STATE", "BLOCKED_STATE", and "IDLE_STATE".
+During its operation, Machine transitions through the following states:

 1. "SETUP_STATE": Initialization or warm-up phase before item generation starts.